50 minutes

 Teaching tip: This is a good opportunity to discuss cultural diversity - different names used for grandparents and aunties/uncles, etc (e.g. Nonna/Nonno, NaiNai/YeYe, etc)

-Who are some people in our community that we can go to if we need help?
+Who are some people in our community, or not a family member, that we can go to if we need help?

 (teachers, police, doctors, security officers, nurses, neighbours, etc)